jsdoeung-pivotal/BOSH-VM-System-Monitoring-Tools/README.md

 + TIME+: This column shows the total CPU time consumed by each process.
 + COMMAND: This column shows the name of the command that is currently being executed.

 htop also provides several color-coded indicators that can be helpful.
-The screenshot below will give you an idea of what each color will mean for the CPU, Memory and Swap bar.
+The screenshot below will give you the color code and what it defines under the CPU, Memory and Swap bar.

 ![Alt text](img/htop_color_bar.png)